anquanscan/sec-tools/README.md

 [Infosec-Resources](https://github.com/pathakabhi24/Infosec-Resources): In this repo you will find all the resources used in infosec it helps you to make your knowledge more perfect in this domain
 [sploits](https://github.com/mellow-hype/sploits): PoC exploits for bugs I have found and disclosed.
 [l0l](https://github.com/xorond/l0l): An exploit development kit with shellcodes and backdoors for various operating systems
 [subuser](https://github.com/subuser-security/subuser): Run programs on linux with selectively restricted permissions.
+[no-ssl](https://github.com/nashcontrol/no-ssl): CLI tool to probe servers for support of legacy TLS protocols and various certificate and cipher checks